SahooSila/HeroSolutions-AI/HoLs/README.md

 <h1>AI Series HOL</h1>
+<h2>You can download the AI Series HOL Startup Kit from the above Git Repo</h2>
 <h2>DAY 1 - Instructions</h2>
 <p>The following are the guidelines to work on the Computer Vision API</p>
 <h3>Converting an Image into Base64 Data</h3>